KhalGH/flyPlateBuffs-WotLK/README.md

 # flyPlateBuffs-WotLK
 flyPlateBuffs is a legacy addon created by FlyNeko in Legion.
-This WotLK 3.3.5a backport includes slight customizations and minor additions.
+This backport for WoW 3.3.5a (WotLK) includes slight customizations and minor additions.

 ## Features
 - Displays buffs/debuffs above nameplates.